HiimEiffel/LG.Royale/README.md

 Please note:
 * This server is written for the version 1.9.0 of the game.
+* You can now fight Trainers, with modified '.csv', '.sc'.
 * Your time should be focused on creating something amazing.

 ### Tools